Mortem: Biography

-Mortem is one of the oldest and most celebrated bands from the obscure Peruvian death metal scene.
-Founded by Fernán Nebiros and Alvaro Amduscias in July–August 1986, Mortem has been through several line-up changes as they toured South America and released a number of demos.
-Mortem released their debut album Demon Tales in 1996 after signing a record deal with Peruvian recordlabel Huasipungo Records.
-Demon Tales would be the second Peruvian metal album ever released, following the Hadez release ‘Aquelarre’ in 1993.
-Shortly after releasing Demon Tales Mortem was signed to German metal label Merciless Records which made Mortem the first Peruvian metal band ever to sign to a European label.
+Mortem is one Peru's death metal scene's oldest and most celebrated bands.
+Founded by Fernán Nebiros and Alvaro Amduscias in July–August 1986, Mortem has been through several line-up changes.
+They toured South America and released a number of demos.
+Mortem released their debut album, Demon Tales, in 1996, after signing with Peruvian label Huasipungo Records.
+Demon Tales was the second Peruvian metal album ever released, following Hadez's Aquelarre in 1993.
+After releasing Demon Tales, Mortem signed to German label Merciless Records, making Mortem the first Peruvian metal band to sign to a European label.

-In 2003 and 2004, Mortem became the first Peruvian metal band in history to tour Europe and the United States.
-In 2007, with four full-length studio albums and one live album to their name, Mortem have achieved notable underground status and as such loyal support across the continents.
-Mortem has performed concerts with Sarcófago, Immolation, Sadistic Intent, Possessed, Slayer, among others.
+In 2003 and 2004, Mortem became the first Peruvian metal band to tour Europe and the United States.
+In 2007, with four full-length studio albums and one live album, Mortem achieved underground status and loyal support across continents.
+Mortem has performed with Sarcófago, Immolation, Sadistic Intent, Possessed, and Slayer, among others.